MBODM/WADH/README.md

 So, for a while i was OK with downloading the addons manually (which is not the time consuming bottleneck here) and unzipping them (this is the time consuming part).
 Therefore i wrote a tool named [WAUZ](https://github.com/mbodm/wauz) to make the unzip process way easier.
 I downloaded the addons with the help of my browser and some direct-download-link bookmarks.
 While this worked fine enough and made addon updating less painful, i still tried some better solutions here and there.

-Awesonium, or other ways to embed a full fledged web browser, did not the trick for me.
-And web scraping tools like Scrappy, Axios, or Puppeteer were also not my deal.
-So i tested the Microsoft Edge web engine component (named WebView2) a bit these days.
-And the result was this small tool.
+Awesonium (or other ways to embed a full fledged web browser) did not the trick for me.
+And web scraping tools like Scrappy, Axios, or Puppeteer were also not my type of deal.
+These days i played a bit with the Microsoft Edge web engine component (named WebView2), just for fun.
+And i liked it.
+The result, as some first shot, is this small tool.
 Combined with above mentioned WAUZ tool it makes my live even more easier. 😁

 ### Requirements